honzalas/mapycom-prototype/developer/docs/rest-api/forward-geocoding.md

-# Geocoding
+# Forward Geocoding

-The Geocoding API provides forward geocoding (address to coordinates), reverse geocoding (coordinates to address), and autocomplete/suggestion functionality for address search.
+The Forward Geocoding API converts textual location queries into geographic coordinates and structured address information.
+It searches for entities (addresses) based on a text query and returns coordinates and additional data, such as the surrounding regional hierarchy (e.g., city, district, country).

 ## Quick Links